CorrelatorSharp/angular-correlator-js/README.md

 [![Build Status](https://travis-ci.org/CorrelatorSharp/angular-correlator-js.svg?branch=master)](https://travis-ci.org/CorrelatorSharp/angular-correlator-js)

-# angular-correlator-sharp
+# angular-correlator-js

 A simple angular module providing support for the [correlator sharp package](https://github.com/ivanz/CorrelatorSharp).

 ## Installation

-Cureently the alpha is not published on NPM, will update when beta goes live on NPM.
+This package is in beta and while it has been stable for awhile, caution should be taken when integrating it into production projetcs.

-`npm install angular-correlator-sharp --save`
+`npm install angular-correlator-js --save`

 ## Usage